Harold Godwinson: Family background

-Godwin and Gytha had several children—six sons: Sweyn, Harold, Tostig, Gyrth, Leofwine and Wulfnoth (in that order); and three daughters: Edith of Wessex (originally named Gytha but renamed Ealdgyth (or Edith) when she married King Edward the Confessor), Gunhild and Ælfgifu.
+Godwin and Gytha had several children – six sons: Sweyn, Harold, Tostig, Gyrth, Leofwine and Wulfnoth (in that order); and three daughters: Edith of Wessex (originally named Gytha but renamed Ealdgyth or Edith when she married King Edward the Confessor), Gunhild and Ælfgifu.
 The birthdates of the children are unknown.
 Harold was aged about 25 in 1045, which makes his birth year around 1020.

+The manor of Bosham on the South coast of England had been acquired, originally from the Archbishop of Canterbury as the family seat by Earl Godwin, and was inherited by Harold.
+The Bayeux Tapestry has two representations of Harold's family residence.
+The manor of Bosham is just one of four places, in England, named on the tapestry.